lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * Performed all updates specified in CMP Updates Section 2 and Appendix A.2.

-* Did some editorial allignment to the XML
+* Did some editorial alignment to the XML

 Version 00: